 1.4.1 The Codes of Conduct and Accountability1 requires the Children's Court Guardian Agency for Northern Ireland to adopt Standing Orders for the regulation of its proceedings and business and also to adopt Standing Financial Instructions as an integral part of Standing Orders setting out the financial responsibilities of budgetholders and individuals.
-It also specifies that the Board of the Children's Court
+It also specifies that the Board of the Children's Court Guardian Agency for Northern Ireland shall draw up a Schedule of Powers Reserved to the Board, and a Scheme of Delegation to enable responsibility to be clearly delegated to Senior Executives.
+The Code of Accountability further requires the establishment of Audit and Remuneration Committees with formally agreed terms of reference.

-1 Code of Conduct and Accountability - Circular HSS (PDD) 8/94
+1 Code of Conduct and Code of Accountability, October 2022 V2.0 [Circular HSS (PDD) 8/94]